CLI Login

 Account-wide login and project contexts

 A CLI login session is account-wide: it grants access to all projects available to the authenticated account.
 The usual workflow is to authenticate once, then select a project with rstream project use and work within that project.
+In a Codex session, rstream_runtime_prepare is the equivalent preparation step when a project context is missing or stale; it repairs the local context from the stored login token and does not mint a short-lived delegated token.

 For devices, CI, and other project-scoped environments, a dedicated context with a project-scoped token is often preferable.
 The CLI Workflow page explains the differences and the recommended patterns.